microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/README.md

 A basic lowpass filter that can be used to 'smooth out' noisy sensor data by slowing the response to new signals, similar to the way an RC filter works with HW.

-A small alpha will result in a slower response from the filter (more samples are required to change the current average), whereas a larger alpha will cause the average to respond more quickly to changes in the signal.
+A small alpha will result in a slower response from the filter (more samples are required to change the current average), whereas a larger alpha will cause the average to respond more quickly to changes in the signal, at the expense of keeping more 'noise' in the signal.

 ## How Does it Work? ##